Bolton Arch, Crabtree Plantation

-The borough has a wealth of interesting buildings and you can find more information on these by following the links on the left.
+The borough has a wealth of interesting buildings and you can find more information on our local history and heritage page.

 The borough’s villages and towns are home to an array of buildings and interesting features, and each has a fascinating history of its own.
 The beautifully restored twentieth century garden by Gertrude Jekyll can be found at The Manor House in Upton Grey, and the recently restored Wind Engine is located in Crux Easton.
 There are over 1800 listed buildings and 40 conservation areas, along with a number of Village Design Statements, which celebrate the unique qualities of each place.
 Find out more by visiting our webpage on Village Design Statements.

 This is a self-guided walk of the town centre, starting at 800-year old Market Place, the Historic Heart of Basingstoke.
 The full walk lasts approximately 90 minutes, although this can be followed in smaller sections.

 Further information on the town trail, including a map is available below.
-Alternatively, paper copies of the walk are available from the Willis Museum and the council offices.
+Paper copies of the walk are also available from the Willis Museum and the council offices.